dotmailer/dotmailer-magento-extension/README.md

 ## Contribution

 You are welcome to contribute to Engagement Cloud for Magento!
 You can either:
-- Report a bug: create a [GitHub issue](https://github.com/dotmailer/dotmailer-magento-extension/issues/new) including description, repro steps, Magento and extension version numbers
+- Report a bug: create a [GitHub issue](https://github.com/dotmailer/dotmailer-magento-extension/issues/new) including description, steps to reproduce, Magento and extension version numbers
 - Fix a bug: please fork this repo and submit the Pull Request to our [Develop branch](https://github.com/dotmailer/dotmailer-magento-extension/tree/develop)
 Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 6.4.26

+###### What’s new
+- Codes for campaign tracking and ROI tracking applied to the **Get basket** link in the abandoned cart EDC are now preserved and applied at their destination.

+###### Fixes
+- Exclusion rules can now have conditions relating to product attribute sets.

 # 6.4.25